 My poetry, creative non-fiction, historical fiction and academic work is published in anthologies, journals, books and magazines, including Kente Cloth, Tex!, Langdon Review of Arts in Texas, Texas Short Stories, New Texas 2001, and The Hoot and Holler of the Owls.

-I am a three-time scholarship recipient of The Hurston Wright Foundation in Washington, DC, where I was selected among 60 writers from throughout the African Diaspora, to work with noted literary giants such as Sonia Sanchez, Jewell Parker Rhodes and Tim Seibels, in honing our skills as short story and creative non-fiction writers.
+I am a three-time scholarship recipient of The Hurston Wright Foundation's Writers Week in Washington, DC, where I was selected among 60 writers from throughout the African Diaspora, to work with noted literary giants such as Sonia Sanchez, Jewell Parker Rhodes and Tim Seibels, in honing our skills as short story and creative non-fiction writers.

 I am a firm believer that God can and will heal our brokenness.
 The Apostle Paul reminds us in Ephesians 2:10, “For we are God’s Masterpiece.
 He has created us so we can do good things.”
 I am hopeful that God will continue to allow me to do the “good thing” of helping everyday people, like you and me, put our words to paper, and produce work that will truly be a balm for the masses.

-I have edited an anthology, a scholarly journal and have worked with ministers and pastors to help them turn their messages and sermons to published books - eighteen books and counting!
+I have edited an anthology, a scholarly journal and have worked with ministers and pastors to help them turn their messages and sermons to published books - twenty books and counting!